How to Raise Venture Capital Like a Pro (Complete Guide)

 When an investor is interested, they’ll begin requesting documents and many will simply ask for a “data room”.

-The easiest way to set this up is by using a folder in Google Drive, Dropbox, or DocSend.
-Simply create one and upload all relevant documents to the folder, so whenever an investor asks for the data room, all you have to do is share a link.
-Beyond the simplicity of a single link, providing a data room will also show investors that you’ve done your research..
+Simply create a folder and upload all relevant documents.
+Then, whenever an investor asks for the data room, all you have to do is share a link.
+Beyond the simplicity of a single link, providing a data room will also show investors that you’ve done your research and you’re a prepared founder.
+Not to mention that you can update the documents in real time too.

 Terms & Fundraising Documents